 First Nations engagement is not an obstacle, but an opportunity

 Effective engagement is the first pillar of First Nations relationship building and a key first step in any corporate social responsibility program.
 This requires understanding that First Nations are not merely stakeholders in a resource project; in many cases, they are established governments whose laws and authority over the land must be acknowledged and respected.
-For First Nations, the concepts of consultation and consent are important features of engagement.
+For First Nations, the concepts of consultation and consent are important features of the engagement process.
 It’s not about trying to take a position of power over another party; but rather starting at a place of mutual respect.

-However, it can’t be stressed enough that First Nations engagement is not an obstacle, but an opportunity.
+However, it can’t be stressed enough that First Nations engagement activities are not an obstacle, but an opportunity.
 It’s not politics.
 It’s good business.
 Early, effective engagement can lead to streamlined assessment and regulatory processes, and secure local labor and suppliers.
 “The belief that the company operates in isolation leads to future problems.
 If we as exploration companies engage the community from the beginning we solve our own problems,” Janet Lee-Sheriff, CEO of Golden Predator Mining (TSXV:GPY), told the Investing News Network (INN).
 “Then you get an added benefit of bringing the community along with you because if one day you have a mine you will need that community.
 Better to involve them right from the start.
 Early and often pretty much sums it up along with maintaining respect at all times.
 When the ground is fertile, much will grow.”

 Golden Predator is a gold exploration company with Yukon based projects, including 3 Aces and Brewery Creek.
 In 2012, the company signed a Socio-Economic Accord with the Tr’ondëk Hwëch’in First Nation, whose traditional territory hosts the Brewery Creek project.
 In 2013, the company also signed an Exploration Agreement with the Kaska First Nation, whose traditional territory encompasses the 3 Aces property.